awsdocs/amazon-aurora-user-guide/doc_source/APITroubleshooting.md

 + [Retrieving errors](#RetrievingErrors)
 + [Troubleshooting tips](#TroubleshootingTipss)

- For information about troubleshooting for Amazon RDS DB instances, see [Troubleshooting for Aurora](CHAP_Troubleshooting.md)\.
+ For information about troubleshooting for Amazon RDS DB instances, see [Troubleshooting for Amazon Aurora](CHAP_Troubleshooting.md)\.

 ## Retrieving errors<a name="RetrievingErrors"></a>